 We make our way to the supermarkets weekly to pick up our supplies for the week, and each time we are faced with thousands of options and aisles of products.
-With our day already packed with other errands to run, we simply cannot calculate the calories of each food item to make decision, but we can cut through the noise and speed up our shopping time by knowing what we can drop in first into our cart.
+With our day already packed with other errands to run, we simply cannot calculate the calories of each food item to make the best decision for our body, but we can cut through the noise and speed up our shopping time by knowing what we can drop in first into our cart.

 Let us look at the 20 best foods you can find in your grocery store.

-Recent research published in the Journal of Medicinal Food found that berries (specifically strawberries, raspberries and blueberries) have properties that can help lower your risk of breast and cervical cancer.
-They are also loaded with anti-oxidants that improve brain function or vision-protecting vitamin C.
+Recent research published in the Journal of Medicinal Food found that berries (specifically strawberries, raspberries, and blueberries) have properties that can help lower your risk of breast and cervical cancer.
+They are also loaded with antioxidants that improve brain function and vision-protecting vitamin C.

 5. Bell Peppers

-Bell peppers are filled with anti-oxidants (vitamin A, C and E) and according to research from University of Illinois, consuming bell peppers can support the body in neutralizing free radicals and reduce risk of disease.
+Bell peppers are filled with anti-oxidants (vitamin A, C, and E) and according to research from University of Illinois, consuming bell peppers can support the body in neutralizing free radicals and reducing the risk of diseases.

 6. Black Beans

 Broccoli is stacked with phytochemical indoles and sulforaphane, which many consider to be anti-cancer nutrients.
-This vegetable also contains high level of vitamin C and K. Research in Journal of Agricultural and Food Chemistry found that broccoli has potential for protecting the cardiovascular system.
+This vegetable also contains high levels of vitamin C and K. Research in the Journal of Agricultural and Food Chemistry found that broccoli has a potential for protecting the cardiovascular system.

 8. Brussels Sprouts

-Often touted as the “super grain”, quinoa is a protein rich food that contains all 9 essential amino acids.
-It also contains twice as much fiber as most other grains, and rich in vitamins and minerals such as iron, magnesium, riboflavin and manganese.
+Often touted as the “super grain”, quinoa is a protein-rich food that contains all 9 essential amino acids.
+It also contains twice as much fiber as most other grains, and they are rich in vitamins and minerals such as iron, magnesium, riboflavin, and manganese.
 It is also rich in lysine, an amino acid that is essential for tissue growth and repair.